stuffedwombat/stuffedwombat.github.io/iiii.md

 <h1>intro into indie industry</h1>

-Rich people bet on a sure thing, lost and made it everyone elses problem.
+Rich people gambled, lost and made it everyone elses problem.

 Now, with large chunks ripped out of the games industry, Publishers are starting to focus their attention on smaller developers.